6 Apr 2020

 Great British Speakers

-Dr Esu grew up in Nigeria, where she often didn’t have electricity but moved to the UK in 2008 when she was 17.
-Dr Esu graduated with a first from Loughborough University with a BEng and then started work as a graduate engineer for Cundall whilst finishing her PhD, also at Loughborough, in electronic and electrical engineering.
+Dr Esu grew up in Nigeria, where she often didn’t have electricity.
+But, she moved to the UK in 2008 when she was 17.
+Dr Esu then went on to graduate with a BEng!
+After this, she started work as a graduate engineer for Cundall whilst finishing her PhD.

 In an interview, Dr Esu commented on what she finds most exciting about her career: